-Creatively-driven marketer managing exhibition campaigns for Tate Modern and Tate Britain.
+Creatively-driven marketer managing exhibition campaigns for Wellcome Collection.
 Part-time illustrator, full-time queer.
-Co-chair of Tate's LGBTQIA+ network.
 My pronouns are they/them/theirs.

 - Queer & Now FestivalQueer and Now celebrates the powerful role of LGBTQ+ arts and culture in today's society In 2017, Tate Britain’s exhibition, Queer British Art (1861–1967) looked through a queer lens at a century of art prior to the partial decriminalisation of homosexuality in England and Wales.